 A landlord must allow modification of a dwelling if the modification is necessary to allow the disabled renter full enjoyment of the premises.
-However, a landlord is not required to allow such modification if the landlord can show that it is "structurally impracticable" to make the accessible alteration.
 Furthermore, the cost for modifications is the renter's responsibility.
 Before giving permission to modify, the landlord may require that the renter agree to return the dwelling to its original state before moving out.
 The landlord can also require periodic payments from the tenant, during the term of the tenancy, to be used to pay for the return of the dwelling to its original state.